top of page

-As a Ukrainian-Israeli, the piece speaks to the moral struggle of refusing to participate in a conflict one does not believe in, embodying the exhaustion and helplessness that come from resisting societal and cultural expectations.
+As a Ukrainian-Israeli, the piece speaks to the moral struggle of refusing war. embodying the exhaustion and helplessness that come from resisting.

 Piano Dancer: Maya Schwartz